oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 these RoleBindings in namespaces that match the regular expression at the time the chart is installed.
 If you later create namespaces that match the selector or label existing namespaces that make them now match the selector, the operator will not have privilege in these namespaces until you upgrade the Helm release.

+{{% notice note %}}
+The regular expression functionality included with Helm is restricted to linear time constructs and, in particular, does not support lookarounds.
+The operator, written in Java, supports these complicated expressions.
+If you need to use a complex regular expression then either set `enableClusterRoleBinding` to `true` or create the necessary RoleBindings outside of Helm.
+{{% /notice %}}

 ##### `dedicated` ***(Deprecated)***
 Specifies if this operator will manage WebLogic domains only in the same namespace in which the operator itself is deployed.
 If set to `true`, then the `domainNamespaces` value is ignored.